Varsha-Kulkarni/MovieHangman/README.md

 Click on any key on the Button Layout sends event to ViewModel to handle.
 The event handlers in ViewModel take appropriate actions and update the state when required:
 - A life is lost on wrong guess, minus score
 - Increment the score for guessing it right
-- Finish the game when no more lives left or movie is guessed
+- Add a life when a movie is guessed
+- Keep playing until all lives lost
+- Start a new game
-- Game exhausts when no more movie is left to guess
+- Game (app) exhausts when no more movie is left to guess

 The state changes are passed down to the UI for updates.